yahashinj/methods-quiz2/README.md

     Most words in Pig Latin end in "ay."
 Use the 2 simple rules below to translate normal English into Pig Latin.

-    1. If a word starts with consonants move the consonants to the end of the word and add "ay."
+    - If a word starts with consonants move the consonants to the end of the word and add "ay."

-    2. If a word starts with a vowel add the word "way" at the end of the word.
+    - If a word starts with a vowel add the word "way" at the end of the word.

     It may be helpful to check out the [Ruby String page](http://ruby-doc.org/core-2.2.0/String.html).
 The list of **methods** on the left side of the page are all things that strings respond to.

     Your code should work for as many english words as possible.
 I will try to break it!
-It should also ignore white space around the original input, so it should return "appleway" for both "apple" and "   apple  ".
+It should also handle some problems with user input:

+    - Ignore white space around the original input, so it should return "appleway" for both "apple" and "   apple  ".
+    - Ignore case, so it should return "appleway" for both "Apple" and "aPpLe"

 ## Testing